sc3/cook-convictions/slides/sexual-domestic-violence.md

 ## A slice of reality: convictions for sexual and domestic violence

-The people that are victimized by domestic or sexual violence are very different - men and women of many ages and from all over the city.
-Our data does not indicate any details about the people victimized by these crimes.
-But outside knowledge tells us that women are disproportionately affected.
-It also tells us that these types of crimes are heavily underreported.
+Less than 1 percent of all convictions in our data are for domestic and sexual violence.
+Though our data does not indicate any details about the people victimized by these crimes, studies show incidents of sexual assault and domestic violence are heavily [underreported](http://www.usatoday.com/story/news/nation/2013/11/19/study-sexual-assaults-greatly-underreported-/3648197/).

+The gender disparity for domestic and sexual violence convictions leans heavily toward men - which is the case in all of our data.

 <figure id="affecting-women-viz-container">
   <div class="viz-container"></div>
   <figcaption>For every conviction of a woman for this category of crime, there were {{ domestic_male_to_female_ratio|default(11)|int }} convictions of men.
 There were a total of {{ statistics.domestic_male.value|int }} convictions of men and {{ statistics.domestic_female.value|int }} convictions of women.</figcaption>
 </figure>

 There is also a significant breadth of crimes that are encompassed in the terms domestic or sexual crimes.
 Below are a few encompassed in this definition: